Vasectomy

 Because vasectomy is almost always an outpatient procedure that is done with local anesthesia, you do not have to do anything to prepare.
 If for some special reason your vasectomy must be done under general anesthesia (you are unconscious during the procedure), your doctor will tell you not to eat or drink for a specific amount of time beforehand.

-After a local anesthetic is used to numb the area in the scrotum (the sac that contains the testicles) the procedure will be done, the vasectomy is done using one of two methods:
+After a local anesthetic is used to numb the area in the scrotum (the sac that contains the testicles) where the procedure will be done, the vasectomy is done using one of two methods:

 After your vasectomy, you may feel some mild discomfort in the area.
-This usually can be relieved with an athletic support, an ice pack and nonprescription pain medication.
+This usually can be relieved with an athletic support, an ice pack, and nonprescription pain medication.
 There may be some black and blue bruising in the scrotal skin and groin.
 Many men choose to avoid strenuous activity for two to three days to lessen their discomfort.
 Your doctor also may advise you to abstain from sex for several days.

 After your vasectomy, it will take from one to six months for all living sperm to pass out of your reproductive tract.
 Therefore, you will need to use another reliable form of birth control until your doctor confirms that you are sterile.
 This will be done by checking a semen sample for moving sperm.
 Your doctor will tell you when your semen is sperm-free.